Call ADT

 So much for the installation.
 What did we make of the equipment?

-ADT also offers Google Nest equipment, though, including the Nest Hub, all models of Nest Cams, Nest Doorbells, and Nest thermostats.
-This equipment isn’t just reliable but packed with some of the most advanced tech in the industry.
+It helps that ADT now offers Google Nest devices, including the Nest Hub, the complete line of Nest cameras, Nest Doorbells, and even Nest thermostats.
+Equipment is definitely not one of them, though.
+Google packs its products with some of the most advanced tech in the industry.
 The Nest doorbell, for example, is one of the few doorbells on the market that offers facial recognition.
 When our normal mailman was on vacation, we knew it.
+As for sensors – entry sensors, glass break sensors, and motion detectors – ADT relies on GE to manufacture these, and you’re just not going to find any equipment more dependable than GE equipment.

 ADT matched the entryway sensor to our trim color!